-“It’s kind of cool because advances can automate a lot of non-value added tasks,” she said.
+“It’s cool because advances can automate many non-value-added tasks,” she said.

 Meanwhile, what services are offered by companies is also evolving, Terrae reported.
 Before we had the Do-it-Yourself space and the full-custom space, she said.
 Now, people are finding that there’s a lot of demand for the middle of the spectrum.

-“Companies want to have a platform – a platform to collect data, have access to panels and have integration with other services,” he said.
+“Companies want to have a platform to collect data, have access to panels, and integrate with other services,” he said.

-Whether it’s DIY, integrated or fully outsourced research, when the tech is useful and easy to use it’ll make the adoption so much easier.
+Whether it’s DIY, integrated, or fully outsourced research, it’ll make the adoption so much easier when the tech is practical and easy to use.

-Good technology also helps researchers do their jobs faster, which is certainly a pressure many of us feel.
-Rick Kelly, of Fuel Cycle, put it this way:
+Good technology also helps researchers do their jobs faster, which is undoubtedly a pressure many feel.
+Rick Kelly of Fuel Cycle put it this way:

 But the speed can’t cause the loss of value and quality, said Terrae.
-When they use the software platforms that offer speed and quality that can help companies adopt technology better and quicker.
-There’s payoff to get it implemented.
+Using software platforms that offer speed and quality can help companies adopt technology better and quicker.
+There’s a payoff to getting it implemented.

-“It’s evolving so fast and furious, it’s almost like a firehose of new things coming at us,” Terrae said.
-“There are so many new things, so many new options, so many different ways to do things now.
-It’s hard to even have time in your day to understand what are all those options.”
+“It’s evolving so fast and furious; it’s almost like a firehose of new things coming at us,” Terrae said.
+“There are so many new things, new options, and different ways to do things now.
+It’s hard even to have time in your day to understand what are all those options.”

 Some teams have created a role that leads new technology – including technology adoption and evolution.

-Because research is so data and tech heavy, organizations should have an investment strategy for their MR tech stack.
+Because research is such data and tech-heavy, organizations should have an investment strategy for their MR tech stack.

 “If you don’t have a dedicated team member to this, it can be a real struggle for individual team members to figure this out,” she said.